jslmorrison/jslmorrison.github.io/content/posts/terraform-digital-ocean-droplet.md

 draft = false
 +++

-How to use [Terraform](https://www.terraform.io/), an infrastructure as code (IaC) tool, to automate creation and configuration of a [Digital Ocean](https://www.digitalocean.com/) droplet.
+How to use [Terraform](https://www.terraform.io/), an infrastructure as code (IaC) tool, to automate creation and configuration of a [DigitalOcean](https://www.digitalocean.com/) droplet.

 <!--more-->